MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 # PlayFab GDPR - Deleting and Exporting Player Data

-**PlayFab** is committed to being **General Data Protection Regulation (GDPR)** compliant, and as your service provider, ensuring that we provide you with the hooks you need to allow **Players** to view or delete the data stored about them.
+**PlayFab** is committed to being **General Data Protection Regulation (GDPR)** compliant - and as your service provider, ensuring that we provide you with the hooks you need to allow **Players** to view or delete the data stored about them.

 While we can’t provide you with legal advice — *and we do encourage you to seek legal counsel to ensure your compliance with the **GDPR*** — we are here to help you fulfill your obligations under **GDPR**.